Send Knowledge Base Article

 Q: Can we enable administrator audit logging on just one Exchange server?

-Q: How will enabling administrator audit logging affect an Exchange 2010 servers performance?
+Q: How will enabling administrator audit logging affect Exchange servers performance?

-A: By default, the admin audit log is enabled in Exchange Server 2010.
+A: By default, the admin audit log is enabled in Exchange Server 2010 and newer.
 The log results are stored in the arbitration mailbox in the AdminAuditLogs folder.
 If cmdlets are executed in the Exchange Management Shell frequently, multiple log entries are generated, and may cause the size of the database to grow quickly.
 For more details please refer to the following Microsoft KB article: http://technet.microsoft.com/en-us/library/dd335052%28v=exchg.141%29.aspx

 Please note: while configuring administrator audit logging we exclude several particular cmdlets by running SetAALExcludedCmdlets.ps1 command (see above command # 2) which decreases the number of auditing records and helps to hold the database size under control.